julieqiu/exp/librarianx/doc/config.md

 ### Why parse BUILD.bazel in the CLI?

-- Parsing happens once during `librarian new`, not on every generation
+- Parsing happens once during `librarian add` or `librarian create`, not on every generation
-- Configuration is saved in `.librarian.yaml` for transparency and reproducibility
+- Configuration is saved in `librarian.yaml` for transparency and reproducibility
 - Users can manually edit configuration if BUILD.bazel is incorrect
 - Container remains simple - just executes protoc with provided options
 - Go has excellent Bazel parsing libraries (`github.com/bazelbuild/buildtools/build`)